etingof/talks/devconf-redfish-future-of-hardware-management/slides.rst

 What is Redfish
 ===============

-* The new standard to rule them all
-* Based on well-understood technologies
-* Highly extensible
+* Just a new hardware management protocol
+* ...to eventually obsolete all others

 Before the Redfish
 ==================